 The first steps

-When you aren't using straight lines and geometric shapes, you're going to need bézier curves.
+When you aren't using straight lines and geometric shapes, you're going to need bézier curves created by a pen tool.
 A bézier curve is a parametric curve used in computer graphics and related fields.
 The curve is named after Pierre Bézier, who used it in the 1960s for designing curves for the bodywork of Renault cars.
-That’s pretty wordy.
-For our purposes, bézier curves are created by handles that extend from any vector point, or anchor.
+For our purposes, bézier curves are created by handles that extend from any vector point or anchor.
 At the end of each handle is the handle control point.
 These handles seem to magnetically pull the shape toward them.
 To learn more about them, I recommend this article by Peter Nowell.
-Even though he is using Sketch, the same principles apply regardless of program.
+Even though he's using Sketch, the same principles apply regardless of the program.

+- Brand representation.
 Your icon should reflect your brand when possible.
 For instance, if you can use clever metaphors, your icons will stand out.
-My favorite example of this is the Twitter home icon which is a birdhouse.
+My favorite icon metaphore is the Twitter home icon which is a birdhouse.
 Clever, yet beautifully subtle, for a company whose logo is a bird.

 Getting good at the metaphor

-Drawing great icons relies on crafting great metaphors.
-We all see a floppy disk and understand it means ‘save’ or that a pencil means ‘edit’.
+To create great icons you should know how to craft great metaphors.
+We all see a floppy disk and understand it means "save" or that a pencil means "edit."
 These concepts have stood the test of time.
-The best example of this, I find to be the phone icon, which on most devices is a landline handset.
+The best illustration of this, I find to be the phone icon, which on most devices is a landline handset.
 Most people don't own landlines anymore, but the image is so iconic now, that even people who haven't ever seen one know what it means.
-As more of our world lives in tiny rectangles, or are rectangles themselves, it will be harder for us to create easily differentiated imagery.
-That’s why we need to get really good at metaphors.

 One way to learn how to do this is to observe the work of others.
 When I'm starting to draw a new icon, I will start by going to The Noun Project and searching for the icon's meaning.
-I like to see what others have done.
+I like to see what others have recently released.
 There is always space to learn from others.
 Sometimes, when I have an icon that is really stumping me, where the concept doesn't already have imagery associated with it, I will search for similar terms.
-For instance, if ‘VIP’ isn't getting me the results I want, I'll try ‘king’, ‘luxe’, or ‘exclusive’.
-Being able to find core meanings in what you are looking for is a skill that is very important in an icon designer.
+For instance, if "VIP" isn't getting me the results I want, I'll try "king," "luxe," or "exclusive."
+Being able to find core meanings in what you are looking for is a skill that is essential for an icon designer.

 You've created your icon set.
-It's elegant, cohesive, clear, and your file is beautifully clean.
+It's elegant, cohesive, and clear, and your file is beautifully clean.
 But how might you organize and name all these icons?
-Drawing isn't the end of the process.
+Icon design isn't the end of the process.